World-of-Gaming/World-of-Gaming.github.io/README.md

 - No refund

 we have a no refunds Policy.
-In case we spend it in 5 minutes which might happen.
+In case we spend your money
+in 5 minutes which might happen.

 - No republishing